A long time ago, in a galaxy . . .

 2001 - 2010

-After Gary’s passing, TRC's assets (including the Trident 80B shown here) are sold.
+After Gary’s death, TRC's assets (including the Trident 80B shown here in a 1992 photo) pass into other hands.
 Without his soulmate and collaborator of 40 years, Mike loses his passion for music.

 Mike relocates to Nashville and the environment tugs him back into his and Gary’s dream.
 He begins acquiring keyboards, guitars, mics and recording equipment.